Coronavirus — What Can Patients Do to Keep the Foreign Nursing Staff Who Care for Them?

 What is important to know about the issue of replacing foreign nursing staff currently caring for elderly Israeli patients, given that the widespread Coronavirus outbreak is especially dangerous for them?
 A lawyer specializing in Israeli immigration law from our office has prepared an explanation of the current legal options, in accordance with the Minister of Interior’s special temporary procedures on foreign caretakers in Israel, which was published in light of the impact of the COVID-19 outbreak.

-The offices of Cohen, Decker, Pex & Brosh, located in Petach Tikva and Jerusalem, specialize in nursing law and have ample experience representing foreign caretakers in all types of Israeli courts.
+Our offices located in Tel Aviv and Jerusalem, specialize in nursing law and have ample experience representing foreign caretakers in all types of Israeli courts.
 In this article, attorney Joshua Pex will explain the situation regarding the Coronavirus and Foreign Caretakers.

 Impact of Coronavirus on the Elderly Population in Israel in Need of Foreign Caretakers